-Why Is Health Insurance So Important?
+Why Is Health Insurance For International Students So Important?

-Health Insurance is important for two main reasons –
+Do internal students need health insurance?
+Yes, it is important for two main reasons –

 - To avoid the financial burden of unexpected medical expenses.